Ask Mr. Sage: How Should I Space Salvias When Planting

 Conversely, if spacing is extremely wide, other problems can occur such as branches being buffeted and broken by high winds.
 Grouping plants and spacing them correctly can protect them against wind damage.

 The rule I follow is to space each plant based on its maximum, or mature, width.
-Potent Culinary Sage spreads to about 24 inches wide.
-When massing a group of it, I would space the plantings to provide 24 to 36 inches of open space around each one.
-Plant them 24 inches apart if you need to achieve a denser look when they are fully-grown; choose 36 inches if you want an airier grouping.
+Greek Sage spreads to about 18 inches wide.
+When massing a group of it, I would space the plantings to provide 18 to 24 inches of open space around each one.
+Plant them 18 inches apart if you need to achieve a denser look when they are fully-grown; choose 24 inches if you want an airier grouping.

-But let's say that you are interspersing multiple plantings of Potent Culinary Sage with another species that has a narrower circumference.
-Suppose that the second species is the Cherry Red Mountain Sage (S. x 'Maraschino') that you've ordered and which spreads only about 18 inches wide.
+But let's say that you are interspersing multiple plantings of this sage with another species that has a wider circumference.
+Suppose that the second species is Lipstick Autumn Sage (S. greggii ''Lipstick') that you've ordered and which spreads about 36 inches wide.

-Think of the culinary sage as Plant A and Cherry Red as Plant B. If you group them in an "ABAB" pattern with Cherry Red exactly halfway between two of the culinary sage plants, then the minimum spacing from one Plant A to another Plant A would be 24 plus 18 inches, or 42 inches.
+Think of the culinary sage as Plant A and Lipstick Red as Plant B. If you group them in an "ABAB" pattern with Lipstick Red exactly halfway between two of the culinary sage plants, then the minimum spacing from one Plant A to another Plant A (with a Plant B halfway between) would be 18 plus 36 inches, or 54 inches.

 Please excuse me if this is beginning to sound a bit like one of those dreaded word problems from elementary school.
 However, my point is that to allow your Salvia garden to breathe easy as it grows, you need to start by doing your addition when spacing and considering the aeration of all plants in the mix.